JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2017.2.3 to 2017.2.4

-The Inspections (.NET) and Duplicates Finder (.NET) build steps were renamed to Inspections (ReSharper) and Duplicates finder (ReSharper)
+The Inspections (.NET) and Duplicates Finder (.NET) build steps were renamed to Inspections (ReSharper) and Duplicates finder (ReSharper).

 ## Changes from 2017.2.2 to 2017.2.3